AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/add-item-buttons.md

 description: TUTORIALS - To Do List App
 ---

+import ToDoOkDisabledScreenshot from '/img/gitbook-import/assets/image (21) (2).png';
+import ToDoOkEnabledScreenshot from '/img/gitbook-import/assets/image (41).png';

 # Add Item Buttons

 On this page, you will learn how to complete the to do list app by adding actions for the buttons in the add item view.
-You will include some revealed functionality that disables the OK button until the user enters text in the input.&#x20;
+You will include some revealed functionality that disables the OK button until the user enters text in the input.

 Also the OK button action needs to pass the description text back to the main window view model, so it can be added to the items collection.
 You will do this by passing an argument to the command.